simplyboo6/Vimtur/README.md

 - When doing the keyword search there's a limit of 1200 results.
 - All code is TypeScript and the UI framework is Angular.

+### Github Sponsors

+If you'd like to donate towards development you can [here](https://github.com/sponsors/simplyboo6).
+Never feel obligated to do so, I'll always provide support and respond to requests through issues.

 ## Docker

 The server can be run as a Docker instance.
 It accepts the following environment variables: